sjw0608/hero/docs/help/wallet.md

      <tr>
         <th>Market trends</th>
         <th style="text-align:left;">
           Enter the market details page of the selected currency to facilitate the user to view all trading pairs trend and rise and fall range based on the selected currency.
-For example, the selected currency is ETH(2), and users can check the trading pair trend and rise and fall range based on ETH
         </th>
     </tr>
     <tr>
         <th>Export the wallet</th>
         <th style="text-align:left;">
             Enter the wallet export page.
-Different types of wallet can be exported in different ways, such as MIS wallet (mnemonic/private key), BTC wallet (mnemonic/private key), ETH wallet (keystore/ mnemonic/private key), EOS wallet (private key), etc
+Different types of wallet can be exported in different ways, such as MIS wallet (mnemonic/private key), BTC wallet (mnemonic), ETH wallet (keystore/ mnemonic/private key), EOS wallet (private key), etc
         </th>
     </tr>
      <tr>